Instabilities of the Fractionalized Dirac Semimetal in the Kitaev-Kondo Model: Discussion

 While the perturbative parquet RG is the method of choice to identify the leading symmetry-breaking instability in the presence of multiple competing interactions \cite{Murray+14,Chubukov+16,Xing+17,Parthenios+23}, the critical exponents for the correlation length $\nu=1$ and SDW susceptibility $\gamma=2/3$ obtained this way are only crude estimates.
 Ultimately, the SDW transition at half filling should falls into the Gross-Neveu-Heisenberg universality class in 2+1 dimensions.
-By combining results from Pad\'e approximations of $4-\epsilon$ expansions \cite{Zerf+17}, $1/N$ expansions in the number of fermion flavors \cite{Gracey18}, and functional RG \cite{Janssen+14}, estimates of $1/\nu \approx 0.886$ for the inverse correlation length exponent and $\eta_\phi\approx 1.035$ for anomalous dimension of the order parameter field were obtained \cite{Ray+21}.
-Assuming hyperscaling, this would imply $\gamma = (2-\eta_\phi)\nu \approx 1.089$.
+From interpolation between series expansions near lower and upper critical dimensions \cite{Ladovrechis+23} with previous results from fourth-order $4-\epsilon$ \cite{Zerf+17} and second-order $1/N$ \cite{Gracey18} expansions, functional RG \cite{Janssen+14,Knorr18}, as well as quantum Monte Carlo simulations \cite{Parisen+15,Liu+19,Liu+21,Otsuka+16,Otsuka+20,Xu+21,Buividovich+18,Buividovich+19,Ostmeyer+20,Ostmeyer+21} estimates of $1/\nu \approx 0.83$ for the inverse correlation length exponent and $\eta_\phi\approx 1.01$ for the anomalous dimension of the order parameter field were obtained for $N=4$ (valley and spin) 2-component Dirac fermion fields \cite{Ladovrechis+23}.
+Assuming hyperscaling, this would imply $\gamma = (2-\eta_\phi)\nu \approx 1.19$.

 Our analysis is based on an effective continuum field theory and neglects lattice effects.
 According to the Landau cubic criterion, three-fold clock terms, relevant for the honeycomb lattice, would render the transition first order.
 While such lattice terms are indeed relevant at the Wilson-Fisher fixed point, they turn irrelevant at fermion-induced critical points described by GNY field theories \cite{Li+17,Christou+20}.
 This does not rule out however, that fluctuations from shorter length scales induce first-order behavior before the coarse grained continuum description becomes applicable.